 How long will the outage last?

-The length of the power outage depends on weather conditions, so it’s hard to say how long it will last.
-And before the power is turned on, the entire electric system must be visually inspected.
+The length of the outage depends on weather conditions, so it’s hard to say how long it will last.
+Before the power is turned on, the entire electric system must be visually inspected.
 TDPUD expects outages to last “one to a few days.”

 BEFORE A POWER OUTAGE - ADVICE FOR VISITORS